-Who needs to file a Self-Assessment return?
+Who needs to file — the full list

 According to HMRC's guidance, you must send a return if any of these applied in the last tax year: